Intentionality: Overview

-Other 20th-century philosophers such as Gilbert Ryle and A.J.
-Ayer were critical of Husserl's concept of intentionality and his many layers of consciousness.
+Other 20th-century philosophers such as Gilbert Ryle and A. J. Ayer were critical of Husserl's concept of intentionality and his many layers of consciousness.
 Ryle insisted that perceiving is not a process, and Ayer that describing one's knowledge is not to describe mental processes.
 The effect of these positions is that consciousness is so fully intentional that the mental act has been emptied of all content, and that the idea of pure consciousness is that it is nothing.
 (Sartre also referred to "consciousness" as "nothing").

 Platonist Roderick Chisholm has revived the Brentano thesis through linguistic analysis, distinguishing two parts to Brentano's concept, the ontological aspect and the psychological aspect.
 Chisholm's writings have attempted to summarize the suitable and unsuitable criteria of the concept since the Scholastics, arriving at a criterion of intentionality identified by the two aspects of Brentano's thesis and defined by the logical properties that distinguish language describing psychological phenomena from language describing non-psychological phenomena.
 Chisholm's criteria for the intentional use of sentences are: existence independence, truth-value indifference, and referential opacity.

 In current artificial intelligence and philosophy of mind, intentionality is sometimes linked with questions of semantic inference, with both skeptical and supportive adherents.
 John Searle argued for this position with the Chinese room thought experiment, according to which no syntactic operations that occurred in a computer would provide it with semantic content.
 Others are more skeptical of the human ability to make such an assertion, arguing that the kind of intentionality that emerges from self-organizing networks of automata will always be undecidable because it will never be possible to make our subjective introspective experience of intentionality and decision making coincide with our objective observation of the behavior of a self-organizing machine.

 The problem of intentional inexistence

 A central issue for theories of intentionality has been the problem of intentional inexistence: to determine the ontological status of the entities which are the objects of intentional states.
 This is particularly relevant for cases involving objects that have no existence outside the mind, as in the case of mere fantasies or hallucinations.

 For example, assume that Mary is thinking about Superman.
 On the one hand, it seems that this thought is intentional: Mary is thinking about something.
-On the other hand, Superman doesn't exist.
-This suggests that Mary either is not thinking about something or is thinking about something that doesn't exist (that Superman fiction exists is beside the point).
+On the other hand, Superman does not exist.
+This suggests that Mary either is not thinking about something or is thinking about something that does not exist (that Superman fiction exists is beside the point).
 Various theories have been proposed in order to reconcile these conflicting intuitions.
 These theories can roughly be divided into eliminativism, relationalism, and adverbialism.
 Eliminativists deny that this kind of problematic mental state is possible.
-Relationalist try to solve the problem by interpreting intentional states as relations while adverbialists interpret them as properties.
+Relationalists try to solve the problem by interpreting intentional states as relations while Adverbialists interpret them as properties.